eresearchqut/ontvisc/README.md

 For instance:
 ```
 params {
-  blast_db_dir = '/work/hia_mt18005_db/blastDB/20231130'
+  blast_db_dir = '/work/hia_mt18005_db/blastDB/20230930'
 }
 ```
-To run nucleotide taxonomic classification of reads using Kraken2, download the index which is relevant to your data, provided by [`Kraken2`](https://benlangmead.github.io/aws-indexes/k2) (for example, PlusPFP can be chosen for searching viruses in plant samples).
+To run nucleotide taxonomic classification of reads using Kraken2, download the pre-built index relevant to your data and provided by [`Kraken2`](https://benlangmead.github.io/aws-indexes/k2) (for example, PlusPFP can be chosen for searching viruses in plant samples).

-To run protein taxonomic classification using Kaiju, download the index which is relevant to your data.
+To run protein taxonomic classification using Kaiju, download the pre-built index relevant to your data.
 Indexes are listed on theri README page of the [`tool`](https://github.com/bioinformatics-centre/kaiju) (for example refseq, refseq_nr, refseq_ref, progenomes, viruses, nr, nr_euk or rvdb).
+After the download is finished, you should ahve 3 files: kaiju_db_*.fmi, nodes.dmp, and names.dmp, which are all needed to run Kaiju.
+You will have to specify the path to each of these files (using the ``--kaiju_dbname``, the ``--kaiju_nodes`` and the ``--kaiju_names`` parameters respectively.

 ## Example of commands